-The diagnosis of IBS is a long hard road of treatment, with no true cure.
-Both of the main forms of IBS, ulcerative colitis and Crohn’s disease1, are life-changing diagnoses.
-If you have IBS, you know how discouraging the cycle of flare-ups is.
+The diagnosis of IBD is a long hard road of treatment, with no true cure.
+Both of the main forms of IBD, ulcerative colitis and Crohn’s disease1, are life-changing diagnoses.
+If you have IBD, you know how discouraging the cycle of flare-ups is.

 You have to navigate figuring out what foods your body can handle and which ones it can’t.
 You have to completely restructure your lifestyle to make room for your system’s needs.
 And keeping up with medications and appointments can feel like a full-time job.

-Both patients and doctors in the IBS community are eagerly looking for therapies that can better manage the symptoms.
+Both patients and doctors in the IBD community are eagerly looking for therapies that can better manage the symptoms.

-That study—and the benefits of HBO for other diseases—are why many physicians are looking to hyperbaric oxygen therapy (HBOT) as a therapy option for IBS.
+That study—and the benefits of HBO for other diseases—are why many physicians are looking to hyperbaric oxygen therapy (HBOT) as a therapy option for IBD.

 This treatment originally was used to decompress divers who had the bends.
 Today, it’s used to treat a range of illnesses.
-Many of the problems that HBOT is used for overlap with IBS.
+Many of the problems that HBOT is used for overlap with IBD.

 What symptoms of inflammatory bowel disease does hyperbaric oxygen therapy treat?